-- An exception is granted for beekeepers, who must pay some amount, but to accommodate hobbyists, we don’t require a waiver for lower amounts.
+- Beekeepers must pay some amount, but to accommodate hobbyists, we waive the minimum requirement.

-Pay dues in our CNG store or by check.
-First year dues will be paid according to the producer’s timeline, and annually thereafter, by the end of February.
+Pay dues online through your dashboard or by check.
+First year dues will be paid according to the producer’s timeline, and annually thereafter by the end of January.

 Your signature on the Declaration indicates you understand and accept the terms of participating in the CNG program.
 Your Declaration will be posted on your online profile.
 The first Declaration is due according to the producer’s timeline, and annually thereafter, by the end of February.
 Please sign the Declaration here.

 All producers must arrange an on-site inspection to take place during the growing season.
-The first inspection will be due according to the producer’s timeline, and then annually 12 months after the previous inspection.
-Inspections are done by other CNG producers or alternative options.
+The first inspection will be due according to the producer’s timeline, and then annually, 12 months after the previous inspection.
+Inspections are done by other CNG producers or alternative inspectors.
 For full details, review the Inspection Forms and Guidelines.

-Use the Find Inspection searchable map to locate CNG members near you who are eligible to inspect your farm or apiary and due to fulfill this annual work requirement.
+Use the searchable map to locate CNG members near you to inspect your farm or apiary.

-Search results are designed to adhere to our Inspection Guidelines.
-Please note there is a strict rule against trading inspections within a 2-year timeframe.
-And if you repeat an inspector 2 years in a row, you must include a Community Observer.
+Be sure to consult our Inspection Guidelines.
+Please note there is a strict rule against trading inspections within a two-year timeframe.
+And if you repeat an inspector two years in a row, you must include a Community Observer.

 The Work Requirement: Conducting a Peer Review

 CNG is powered by the active participation of our members.
-All certified producers are required to conduct a peer review annually.
-This is an aspect of CNG that many farmers and beekeepers most appreciate.
+In addition to receiving an annual inspection, certified producers are required to conduct a peer review inspection annually.
+This is an aspect of CNG that many farmers and beekeepers appreciate most.
 The work requirement is waived if there is no CNG producer within an hour’s drive who needs an inspection.
 It is prohibited to “trade” inspections with the person who inspected your farm or apiary within two years.

-You can use the Give Inspection searchable map to find out which members near you, of the same certification type, are due for a CNG inspection, so you can reach out and fulfill your work requirement.
-We encourage new members instead to sign up to observe a remote inspection, rather than conduct an inspection, when invited to do so.
+You can use the searchable map to find out which members near you, of the same certification type, are due for a CNG inspection, so you can reach out and fulfill your work requirement.
+We encourage new members instead to sign up to observe a remote inspection, rather than conduct an inspection.
 Observing enables you to learn the ropes and also fulfill the work requirement.